15of 100

 Local tick habitat

 Church Point is 84% natural land cover (40% forest, plus open and brushy areas) across its 2.89 sq mi, home to about 4,030 people.
-That makes it the 1st-most wooded of the 7 towns in Acadia County.
+That makes it the 1st-most wooded of the 7 towns in Acadia Parish.
 Lone-star and Gulf Coast ticks favor brushy edges, overgrown fields, and open pine woods as much as deep forest: the more of that a town has, the more places ticks can quest.

-Acadia County's CDC Lyme rate is negligible, unsurprising this far south, so deer ticks are a minor factor in Church Point.
+Acadia Parish's CDC Lyme rate is negligible, unsurprising this far south, so deer ticks are a minor factor in Church Point.
 The lone star tick is what actually drives local risk here: it is established region-wide, bites aggressively at every life stage, and is the tick most responsible for alpha-gal syndrome, ehrlichiosis, and STARI in Louisiana.

 Tick control in Church Point, LA